jerrymark611/Mapillary-Image-Viewer/README.md

 - Jinja2

 ## Usage
-Run the command below to start the server
+Download this repository and run the command below to start the server
 ```
 uvicorn server:app --reload --port 8080
 ```